oshindutta/TVAprune/README.md

 	--do_zero_eval True
 ```
 ``--write_out True`` can write out into a file the loglikelihood results and examples of zero-shot tasks
-``--mask_loc``can be assigned 'mistral_saves_tva/mask_info_18.891157150268555.pkl' to denote path to our pruning mask for Mistral-7B
+``--mask_loc`` can be assigned `'mistral_saves_tva/mask_info_18.891157150268555.pkl'` to denote path to our pruning mask for Mistral-7B

 ## Example of Pruning
-Pruning with TVAprune to replicate our model in Table 1
+Pruning with TVA-Prune to replicate our model in Table 1
 ```
 UNPRUNED_MODEL=[PATH TO MODEL]
 MASK_SAVE=[PATH TO SAVE MASKS]